X68K-us/x68k-us.github.io/docs.md

 ### English + Japanese Games

-We have separate out the games where you need to understand Japanese to get any enjoyment out of a game to a separate `Japanese` directory.
-There are games in the English directory where text or speech is in Japanese, but the games are easy to navigate and play even if you don't know it.
+We have separated out the games where you need to understand Japanese to get any enjoyment out of a game to a separate `Japanese` folder.
+There are games in the English folder where text or speech is in Japanese, but the games are easy to navigate and play even if you don't know it.

-If you *do* understand Japanese, unpack both the `English` and `Japanese` directories, as you can think of it as an add-on pack to the English one.
+If you *do* understand Japanese, unpack both the `English` and `Japanese` folders, as you can think of it as an add-on pack to the English one.

+### Keyboard + Mouse Games

+Since not everyone uses MiSTer with a keyboard and mouse — although highly recommended for any of the computer cores — we have separated out the games that require that setup to a separate folder.
+Unpack these if you have the necessary equipment connected to your MiSTer.

 ### Unpacking the Games